 Pertinent history may be obtained from bystanders, family, friends, or emergency medical services (EMS) providers.
 Pill bottles, drug paraphernalia, or eyewitness accounts may assist in the diagnosis.

 Occasionally, a trial of naloxone administered by EMS is helpful to establish the diagnosis in the prehospital setting.
+In areas where fentanyl or fentanyl analogues are prevalent or are emerging, knowledge of local EMS protocols is useful due to variation in naloxone dose and frequency.

 Ingestion time, quantity, and co-ingestants are important aspects of the history and should be ascertained.